GlyphicGuy/git-cheatsheet/cheatsheet.md

 - **-u** : upstream
 - **branch-name** : this is probably going to be your "main" or the feature branches you create

+> You can also use just `git push` after you have set the upstream, if you commited to the same branch and want to push again

 ## Pulling from Remote

 ### Fetch & Merge Approach